Marlin fishing: Artificial lure fishing

 Blue marlin are aggressive fish that respond well to the splash, bubble trail, and action of a well-presented artificial lure.
 Trolling with lures is probably the most popular technique used by blue marlin crews today.
 Hawaii is recognized as the birthplace of lure trolling for marlin, with skippers operating from the Kona Coast of the Big Island of Hawaii developing many designs still used today.
 The earliest marlin lures were carved from wood, cast in drink glasses, or made from chrome bath towel pipes and skirted with rubber inner tubes or vinyl upholstery material cut into strips.
 Today, marlin lures are produced in a huge variety of shapes, sizes, and colours, mass-produced by large manufacturers and individually crafted by small-scale, custom makers.

 A typical marlin lure is a small (7–8 in), medium (10–12 in) to large (14 in or more) artificial with a shaped plastic or metal head to which a plastic skirt is attached.
 The design of the lure head, particularly its face, gives the lure its individual action when trolled through the water.
 Lure actions range from an active side-to-side swimming pattern to pushing water aggressively on the surface to, most commonly, tracking along in a straight line with a regular surface pop and bubble trail.
 Besides the shape, weight, and size of the lure head, the length and thickness of skirting, the number and size of hooks, and the length and size of the leader used in lure rigging all influence the action of the lure: how actively it will run and how it will respond to different sea conditions.
 Experienced anglers often fine-tune their lures to get the action they want.

 Lures are normally fished at speeds of 7.5 to 9.0 kn; faster speeds in the 10 to 15 kn range are also employed, primarily by boats with slower cruising speeds traveling from spot to spot.
 These speeds allow quite substantial areas to be effectively worked in a day's fishing.
 A pattern of four or more lures is trolled at varying distances behind the boat.
 Lures may be fished either straight from the rod tip ("flat lines"), or from outriggers.

 Live-bait fishing

 Live-bait fishing for blue marlin normally uses small tuna species, with skipjack generally considered the best choice.
-As trolling speed is limited because baits must be trolled slowly to remain alive, live-baiting is normally chosen where fishing areas are relatively small and easily covered, such as nearfish aggregating device buoys and in the vicinity of steep underwater ledges.
+As trolling speed is limited because baits must be trolled slowly to remain alive, live-baiting is normally chosen where fishing areas are relatively small and easily covered, such as near fish aggregating device buoys and in the vicinity of steep underwater ledges.